From the desk of Luis Villaseñor

-Extreme heat is serious business—it’s the leading cause of weather-related deaths in the United States each year.
-An “excessive heat warning” means that conditions will become dangerously hot within the next 12 to 24 hours.
-So if you see this warning pop up in your weather app, you’ll want to be prepared.
+Extreme heat is serious business — it’s the leading cause of weather-related deaths in the United States each year.
+So if you see an “excessive heat warning” pop up in your weather app, you’ll want to be prepared.

 Most of this preparation seems like common sense.
-Ensure you have ample supplies for that day’s activities and avoid strenuous work outdoors if possible.
+Ensure you have water, electrolytes, cool towels, and other helpful equipment for that day’s activities.
+Avoid strenuous work outdoors if possible.
 Keep track of loved ones, pay extra attention to your little ones, and don’t forget the pets!
 Stay cool and stay hydrated.

 In practice, this belief can lead to dangerous electrolyte imbalances, particularly when combined with warm-weather activities that induce a lot of sweating.
 Unsurprisingly, people hospitalized during a heat wave often have clinically low sodium levels due to sweat loss and overhydration.